 Yes.
 Fabric composition, weight, finish, and sourcing complexity all influence hoodie cost.
 Heavier and more specialized fabrics typically increase material cost.

-Final thoughts
+Final Thoughts

 The best hoodie material depends on what you are trying to build.
 Fleece is often the strongest choice for warmth and classic hoodie appeal.
 French terry works well for lighter, more versatile products.
 Cotton blends are frequently the most practical option for scalable bulk programs.

 For most brands, the goal is not to find the single “best” fabric in general.
-It is to choose the fabric that best fits the target customer, product positioning, decoration plan, budget, and production reality.
-That decision is usually confirmed through sampling, not guesswork.
+It is to choose the fabric that best fits the target customer, product positioning, decoration plan, budget, GSM target, and production reality.